 The FSS program is not an emergency housing program and placement on the waitlist may last up to one year or longer.

 The FSS monthly check in is done for those individuals who have their name on the FSS waitlist.
-This was created because the FSS case managers had discovered that individuals being on the waitlist for a long period of time may result in feeling disconnected from the FSS program even though they are not “officially” in the FSS program.
-Doing a monthly check in allows FSS case managers the opportunity to see how the applicants on the FSS waitlist are doing in terms of employment and/or school and providing resources to them when needed.
+This was created because the FSS support specialist had discovered that individuals being on the waitlist for a long period of time may result in feeling disconnected from the FSS program even though they are not “officially” in the FSS program.
+Doing a monthly check in allows FSS support specialist the opportunity to see how the applicants on the FSS waitlist are doing in terms of employment and/or school and providing resources to them when needed.
 The expectation is that individuals are making some progress, however small, while they are on the FSS waitlist.

-When the applicant’s name reaches the top of the waitlist and moves into a FSS housing unit, the applicant will be assigned a FSS case manager and will begin FSS participation.
+When the applicant’s name reaches the top of the waitlist and moves into a FSS housing unit, the applicant will be assigned a FSS support specialist and will begin FSS participation.